wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 permalink: wavefront_kubernetes.html
 summary: Monitor Kubernetes infrastructure and applications.
 Scale Kubernetes workloads based on metrics in VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront).
 ---
-**Monitor your Kubernetes environment** at the infrastructure level and at the applications level with our Collector for Kubernetes.
+**Monitor your Kubernetes environment** at the infrastructure level and at the applications level with our Kubernetes Metrics Collector.

 * Monitor Kubernetes infrastructure metrics (containers, pods, etc.) from our dashboards -- and create alerts from those dashboards.
 * Automatically collect metrics from applications and workloads using built-in plug-ins such as Prometheus, Telegraf, etc.